My next adventure: Cluj-Napoca/Turda/Bran (Romania) – April 2025

 Now, the train was actually built in Spain and therefore has to comply with Spanish access legislation so I was a little confused when the train staff decided to lift the wheelchair themselves onto the train!
 It turns out that there is a ramp onboard in plain sight but when we questioned the staff whether we could use it, the responses were either ‘maybe’ or ‘not possible’…shows how many wheelchair users use the trains in Uzbekistan!

-Anyway, Samarkand, after meeting our tour guide and driver at the station, we were escorted around the city stopping at notable sights such as Ulugh Beg Observatory which was one of the first places where time was observed…
+After meeting our tour guide and driver at Samarkand station, we were escorted around the city stopping at notable sights such as Ulugh Beg Observatory which was one of the first places where time was observed…

-Another thing that I have noticed since being in Uzbekistan is how cheap everything is i.e. you can easily have a three course meal (with three people) for approximately £30…certainly not breaking the bank on this trip?
+Another thing that one has noticed since being in Uzbekistan is how cheap everything is i.e. you can easily have a three course meal (with three people) for approximately £30.

-When you think of a disabled travelers bucket list, let alone one of an able bodied traveler, it is unlikely that a visit to the capital of Uzbekistan, Tashkent appears on there.
-However this is me we are talking about and we all know that the more obscure a country is, the better!
+When you think of a disabled travellers bucket list, let alone one of an able bodied traveller, it is unlikely that a visit to the capital of Uzbekistan, Tashkent appears on there.
+However this is oneself we are talking about and we all know that the more obscure a country is, the better!

-Anyway, today we were delighted to be taken on a private tour of the city.
+Today we were delighted to be taken on a private tour of the city.
 Tashkent fools you a little as the city centre is pretty small yet it does sprawl out over a considerable area.
-The first stop on this tour was the Tillya Sheikh Mosque which possesses magnificent architecture (which I believe we will see more of tomorrow when we head down to Samarkand)…
+The first stop on the tour was the Tillya Sheikh Mosque which possesses magnificent architecture (which we will see more of tomorrow when we head down to Samarkand)…

-The second stop on our wonderful tour was the Chorsu Market which I think is the largest fresh food and drink market in Tashkent, think of London’s Market but on a massive scale…
+The second stop on our wonderful tour was the Chorsu Market which is the largest fresh food and drink market in Tashkent, think of London’s Market but on a larger scale…

 Next was Tashkent’s Independence Square (formerly Red Square when under the Soviet regime) surrounded by various governmental buildings, one of the things that has struck me since being here is the cleanliness of the city akin to Belarus and China thanks to the amount of street cleaners scattered all over…